SekolahHackerCilsy/juice-shop-installscript/README.md

-# Foobar
+# Juice Shop OWASP Lab

-Foobar is a Python library for dealing with word pluralization.
+ This script intended for study purposes at [Cilsy Fiolution](https://sekolahhacker.com).

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use this command to clone the repository.

 ```bash
 git clone https://github.com/SekolahHackerCilsy/juice-shop-installscript.git